Lilzj/QuizApp/README.md

 # QuizApp
-This is A simple Quiz application where admin set quiz and users can answer them and see their at the end
+This is A simple Quiz application written in pure Javascript (ES6) where admin set quiz and users can Log in and answer them and see their result at the end